 - Common lizards

-Many schools and students regularly visit the site as part of their curriculum.
-To organise a wildlife talk please fill out our booking form.
+Many schools and students regularly visit the site as part of their studies.
+We have the capacity for formal and informal learning.
+To organise a wildlife tour or talk please contact us.

 A monthly activity day at Stow Maries for 8-14 year olds to explore and enjoy a variety of activities linked by the theme of ‘flight’!
 From simple paper planes to building a series of ‘build and fly’ models, from creating gliders and rockets

 What a great day it is at the Aerodrome today!
 We've just been presented with a cheque for £1,000 from The Charity Classic Vehicle Club (CCVC) after the very successful Great War Run, car...